-Quick and easy.
-If your newsroom is selected, Report for America pays about half of an entry-level salary.
+If your newsroom is selected, Report for America pays about half of an entry-level salary (up to $20,000).
 The rest is split between the news organization and local donors, and we will help you raise that local share.
 The reporter becomes an employee of your newsroom, serving for one to two years, starting in June 2020.

 Deputy Editor, Lexington Herald-Leader